-It’s Trump’s Party Even if He Loses
+Why Republicans Still Can’t Quit Trump

 The wild card in this debate is Trump himself.
 Most former presidents have played little or no role in the internal party arguments that followed their tenure.
 But almost everyone I spoke with for this story assumes that if Trump loses, he will remain highly visible in trying to shape the GOP’s next steps, perhaps even by starting his own television network, as he’s sometimes hinted.
 “The extent of Trump’s power in a post-Trump world matters a great deal,” says Sarah Longwell, a co-founder and executive director of Republican Voters Against Trump, another GOP group opposing his reelection.
 “And a lot of that power is going to be predicated, in the scenarios in which he loses, on what that loss looks like.”

-If he does, kibbitzing from the sidelines may not be all he has in mind.
+If he does, kibitzing from the sidelines may not be all he has in mind.
 Olsen points out that the Constitution’s two-term limit on presidents means that if Trump falls in November, he could run again in 2024.
 There’s even a precedent: Democratic President Grover Cleveland was defeated for reelection in 1888, but then ran again and recaptured the White House in 1892.
 Far-fetched?
 Maybe.
-But on Election Day 2024, Trump will be only about six months older than Biden’s age when voters cast their ballots this November.
+But on Election Day 2024, Trump will be only about six months older than Biden’s age when voters cast their ballot this November.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.